istoff/edmc_plugins/KillTracker/readme.md

 - `plugin`: The EDMC plugin folder.
 - `server\server.py`: The Flask server script.
 - `server\createTestKill.py`: The test program for simulating bounty hunting events.
+- `server\createTestPowerplayMerits.py`: The test program for simulating PowerPlay events.
 - `server\templates`: Contains the HTML templates for the web interface.
 - `server\static`: Contains the CSS stylesheets, JavaScript files, and other static files for the web interface.
 - `server\images`: Contains the images files for the web interface (mostly ship thumbnails from EDAssets).

 ## Features

-- Real-time tracking of bounty hunting events.
+- Real-time tracking of bounty hunting events and PowerPlay activities.
+- PowerPlay merits tracking with current power and session metrics in header.
+- Tiered speech feedback for significant merit contributions (>100, >200, >300).
-- Summary tables for bounties per faction, ship type, and event type.
+- Summary tables for bounties per faction, ship type, PowerPlay power, and event type.
 - Top kills table with sorting and pagination.
 - Ship type grid view with sorting and dynamic resizing based on screen width.
 - Adjustable font size for tables.
 - Desktop / Mobile Mode - Mobile lets you pick one grid to focus on.
-- Some adjusting sizing of fonts for spaceing.
+- Some adjusting sizing of fonts for spacing.
 - Click Grid ships to change sort order
-= Speech.
-Companion speech pops up for kills, targetting and kill warrant scans.
-Some variety based on rank added.
+- Speech.
+Companion speech pops up for kills, targeting, kill warrant scans, and PowerPlay events.
 - Settings screen reworked tremendously in EDMCPlugin.

 ## To-Do
- Android Support? (works via browser)
+- Android Support? (works via browser)
- Run on different browsers?
-Tested on Edge, Brave, Chrome, Samsung Internet Different Screen layouts?
+- Run on different browsers?
+Tested on Edge, Brave, Chrome, Samsung Internet
+- Different Screen layouts?
 Kind happy with it.
- Preferences screen for plugin? [mostly done]
+- PowerPlay visualization and ranking progress tracking?
- Get graphics for other kill types.
+- Get graphics for other kill types.
 Thargoids, Scanners, etc.
- I don't kill traders so I don't know if the other ship types will have working art.
+- I don't kill traders so I don't know if the other ship types will have working art.
 The images are there, but possibly wrong filenames.

 ## Caveats
 This project is provided "as is" without warranty of any kind, either express or implied, including, but not limited to, the implied warranties of merchantability, fitness for a particular purpose, or non-infringement.
 The authors and contributors of this project shall not be held liable for any damages or loss caused or alleged to be caused by or in connection with the use of or reliance on the content provided.
 This project is not affiliated with or endorsed by the creators of Elite Dangerous or any of its affiliates or subsidiaries.
-99.9 %  of the code is written by ChatGPT4.
-I have learned a ton about html/ js/ css, but it's not quality by any means.
+99.9% of the code is written by ChatGPT4.
+I have learned a ton about html/js/css, but it's not quality by any means.
 I want to learn a bit more about test driven development, so I might ask the AI to help me learn and implement it.
 I rarely play Elite anymore, so I'm probably not going to be able to be as active maintaining this as I would have liked.
 I really want somebody to take it and make 100x better.
 It started as an exercise in GPT4 and I remain an idiot programmer who doesn't really understand what I'm doing at all.
 When Elite has more planetary landing content and exploration of atmospheric worlds, I'll probably come back.
 This could probably be modified fairly easily to get ground combat tracked as well, but I can't see myself bothering.

 ## Credits